-Inhibition model.
-Raymond et al. (1992) proposed that the AB was the result of a suppressive mechanism that inhibited posttarget stimuli in order to reduce target and distractor featural confusion.
-This gating theory predicts that, when a dual-target RSVP stream is viewed, an attentional episode is triggered after the physical features (e.g., color, shape) of T1 are detected.
+Raymond et al. (1992) proposed that the AB was the result of a suppressive mechanism that inhibited post-target stimuli in order to reduce target and distractor featural confusion.
+This gating theory predicts that, when viewing a dual-target RSVP stream, an attentional episode is triggered after the physical features (e.g., colour, shape) of the first target are detected.
 The initiation of this attentional episode is likened to a gate opening to admit T1 for the purpose of identification.
-When an item follows T1, its features will also be processed along with those of T1, thus increasing the chance that the features of the two stimuli will be confused.
-For example, the color of T1 may be incorrectly bound to the identity of the subsequent stimulus.
-In order to reduce interference from posttarget stimuli and increase the probability that T1 will be correctly reported, the stimuli following T1 are suppressed at an early perceptual level.
-Raymond et al. (1992) likened this inhibitory process to the gate's closing.
-This model assumes that this attentional gate stays closed until identification (e.g., color and identity bound together) of T1 is complete, a process that Raymond et al.

-(1992) hypothesized took approximately 500 msec.
-Thus, the AB arises because T2 is inhibited when it appears in close temporal proximity to T1.
-When T2 appears after T1 has been identified, the gate will no longer be closed, and as a result, T2 can be the subject of focused attention.
-Lag 1 sparing is said to occur when T1 is followed directly by T2, because both stimuli are admitted by the gate and undergo identification processes together.
-Furthermore, lag 1 sparing is deemed to be dependent on T1 and T2's not being separated by a distractor, rather than on the two target stimuli's appearing within 100 msec of one another.
+When an item follows T1, its features will also be processed along with those of the first target, thus increasing the chance that the features of the two stimuli will be confused.
+For example, the colour of T1 may be incorrectly bound to the identity of the subsequent stimulus.
+In order to reduce interference from post-target stimuli and increase the probability that T1 will be correctly reported, the stimuli following the first target are suppressed at an early perceptual level.
+Raymond et al. (1992) likened this inhibitory process to the gate closing.
+This model assumes that this attentional gate stays closed until identification (e.g., colour and identity bound together) of T1 is complete, a process which Raymond et al. (1992) hypothesized took approximately 500 ms. Thus, the AB arises because T2 is inhibited when it appears in close temporal proximity to the first target.
+When the second target appears after T1 has been identified, the gate will no longer be closed and as a result the second target can be the subject of focussed attention.
+Lag 1 sparing is said to occur when T1 is followed directly by the second target because both stimuli are admitted by the gate and undergo identification processes together.
+Furthermore, Lag 1 sparing is deemed to be dependent on T1 and T2 not being separated by a distractor rather than the two target stimuli appearing within 100 ms of one another.

-Recently, Olivers and his colleagues (Olivers, van der Stigchel, & Hulleman, 2007; see also Olivers & Meeter, 2008) have revised and extended Raymond et al.'s (1992) inhibition hypothesis.
-They suggest that inhibition is not initiated to prevent color binding errors between T1 and T1+1 but, rather, to suppress distractors so that they do not interfere with target processing.
+Recently, Olivers and his colleagues (Olivers, Van der Stigchel & Hulleman, 2007; see also Olivers & Meeter, 2008) have revised and extended Raymond et al.'s (1992) inhibition hypothesis.
+They suggest that inhibition is not initiated to prevent color binding errors between T1 and T1+1, but rather to suppress distractors so that they do not interfere with target processing.
 This inhibition takes place at a relatively late stage of visual information processing, after the conceptual representations of the RSVP stimuli have been activated (but prior to working memory).
-In this revised inhibition framework, the T1+1 distractor is processed along with T1 because its temporal proximity to T1 confers on it the same attentional enhancement (boosting) that T1 receives.
+In this revised inhibition framework, the T1+1 distractor is processed along with T1 because its temporal proximity to the first target confers it the same attentional enhancement (boosting) that T1 receives.
 To prevent additional distractors from receiving this attentional boost and interfering with T1 processing, post-T1+1 stimuli are strongly suppressed, thereby impairing T2 performance at short T1-T2 lags.
-This model will be discussed in more detail in the Formal Theories section (the boost and bounce theory).
+This model is discussed in more detail in the formal model section (the boost and bounce theory).

-Interference theory.
+Interference theory

 In Raymond et al.'s (1992) gating theory, it is the potential for featural confusion during T1 identification that leads to the AB.
-Subsequently, Shapiro, Raymond, and Arnell (1994) obtained results challenging the conclusion that the identification of T1 was necessary to elicit the T2 deficit, since they found that it also occurred when T1 only required detection.
-Consequently, Shapiro et al. (1994; see also Isaak, Shapiro, & Martin, 1999; Shapiro & Raymond, 1994) proposed the interference theory to account for their findings.
+Subsequently, Shapiro, Raymond and Arnell (1994) obtained results challenging the conclusion that the identification of T1 was necessary to elicit the second target deficit as they found it also occurred when T1 only required detection.
+Consequently, Shapiro et al. (1994; see also Isaak, Shaprio & Martin, 1999; Shapiro & Raymond, 1994) proposed the interference theory to account for their findings.